mikenewbon/blender-studio/docs/architecture.md

 Not implemented yet:
  - [user and profile](#user-profile)
- - flat pages - e.g. an 'About' page of a released film

 Other:
- - `common` directory - contains the code that is used (or we plan to use it) in more than one app: scripts, template bases or components, test factories, etc.
  - **Project** - this word may refer to a film or a training.
 In production, there'll be exactly one storage location (GCS, S3, etc.) per project.
 We don't have a `Project` model at the moment, but there's a chance that it changes in the future.
+ - flat pages - at the moment only used for the films' ["About" pages](#about-pages).

 ### Models (simplified) hierarchy